I dropped out of university in London to open 'mama put', Nigerian man opens up

 Azzez Oayide, the Nigerian man who owns a popular 'mama put' restaurant in Spitterfields, London has said he originally went there to study.

-Azeez said he went to study Accounting at Buckingham University but dropped out due to lack of funds and then opened a restaurant.
+Azeez said he went to study accounting at Buckingham University but dropped out due to a lack of funds and then opened a restaurant.

 How I started my restaurant